jamesqquick/react-expensify/README.md

 # react-expensify
-Same application from The Complete React Developers Course
+Sample application from The Complete React Developers Course